 A Strategic Outlook

-Moving on, put together a schedule and commit to regular backups.
+Moving on, put together a schedule and commit to regular site backups.
 The exact frequency, however, depends on how often you publish and update your blog.

 These updates most often relate to new themes, plugins, and other elements.